reproductionfor/Neural-heterogeneity-as-a-unifying-mechanism-for-efficient-learning-in-spiking-neural-networks/README.md

 The code is currently being prepared and will be shared  before publication.

+Running RLS FORCE based experiments:

+They are all MATLAB code, and you can run them directly in MATLAB

 Running SGD experiments:

-In order to run an experiments you simply need to navigate to SuGD_code and run: python main.py
+In order to run an experiments you simply need to navigate to SuGD_code and run:

+python main.py

 Datasets: